jberthault/MIDILab/ROADMAP.md

 Apart from SoundFonts, the **VSTi** tecnhology is a must-have and should definitely be part of MidiLab.

-System handlers are loaded at startup and some of them may slow down the whole process.
-We should avoid loading the handlers that are not part of the configuration.
-But there should be ways of exploring dynamically those devices as well.

 Dealing with multiple devices with different latencies is almost impossible.
 MidiLab should provide some **latency compensation**.